SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ChoosingBetweenClassesAndStructures.rst

 Structures make it easier
 to reason about your code.

-Because structures are value types, they help you avoid unintended sharing --- a problem that often arises when using classes.
+Because structures are value types, they help you avoid accidental changes due to confusion about the logic of your code.

-Recall the ``Temperature`` structure from :doc:`Structures`:

-.. testcode:: choosingbetweenclassesandstructures

-    -> struct Temperature {
-           var celsius = 0.0
-           var fahrenheit: Double {
-               return celsius * 9/5 + 32
-           }
-       }

-Imagine ``Temperature`` was a class instead:
+In order to explore an example of this kind of unintended mutation, imagine that the ``Temperature``structure from :doc:`Structures` was a class instead:

 .. testcode:: choosingbetweenclassesandstructureshypothetical